Jot it down. File and tag. Own the day.

 Ninerpad was a task management application for Palm OS handheld devices.

-First released in 2008 and with frequent updates over the following 6 months, it acquired a small user base who shared thoughts on how they used the application to try and "maintain control".
+First released in 2008 and with frequent updates over the following 6 months, it acquired a small user base who shared thoughts on how they used the application to manage their day.

-The core elements of NinerPad are notes, folders, tags, reminder actions, and spaces.
+The core elements of NinerPad are/were notes, folders, tags, reminder actions, and spaces.

 Notes are stored in folders.